 Indraloka provides “heaven on earth” for farm animals that have nowhere else to turn.
 We inform, inspire, and empower the community, especially children, on ways in which we can better care for ourselves and the environment while helping animals in need.
 We advocate for a kind and compassionate lifestyle that protects animals, the earth, and our own health.

 Since being founded in 2005, Indraloka Animal Sanctuary has rescued and cared for over 1,000 animals through their natural lives, while placing thousands more in homes and sanctuaries.
-We are accredited by the Global Federation of Animal Sanctuaries, an accomplishment achieved by only five farmed animal sanctuaries in the world.
+We are accredited by both the Global Federation of Animal Sanctuaries and the American Sanctuary Association and are the sole farm animal sanctuary to hold both accreditations.
 Our accreditation status provides a clear and trusted means for public, donors, and government agencies to recognize Indraloka Animal Sanctuary as an exceptional sanctuary.

 In addition to our own community, Indraloka’s outreach extends globally by way of events, education, speaking engagements, storytelling, and videos.
 Indraloka has garnered worldwide recognition, with followers on every continent and in over 100 countries.
 Our humane education programs, stories, and films reach hundreds of thousands of people around the globe each year.